We recommend beginning your search as soon as possible for the best chance of being reunited with your lost pet.

-If your pet doesn’t hear you calling for them, his strong sense of smell may lead him back home.
-Leaving a pair of your old gym socks, shirt, your pet’s bedding or toys out on the patio may help guide your pet back home.
-For lost cats, consider leaving their litter box or a can of tuna outside.
-Indoor cats are easily disoriented by the smell of outdoors, so a friendly scent may help them find their way home.
+- For lost cats, consider leaving their litter box or a can of tuna outside.
+Indoor cats are easily disoriented by the smell of outdoors, so a familiar scent may help lead them home.

 If your pet is found by an Animal Control Officer in Arvada, Edgewater, Golden, Lakewood, Westminster, Wheat Ridge, or unincorporated Jefferson County and has a license tag, they will make every attempt to return the pet directly to you before bringing your pet to the Shelter.
 If your pet is not wearing a license tag, the officer will bring the pet to Foothills Animal Shelter.